 Picking up medications — and ensuring they’re taken

 Only you know what your parent needs — and, remember, if these tasks feel overwhelming because of your own grief and existing commitments, consider bringing in outside help.
-Whether it’s a sibling, neighbor friend, or professional service, it’s entirely appropriate to ask others to step in.
-Often people want to help but don’t know what to do.
-Not only will soliciting their assistance alleviate some of the pressure on you and your parent, it will also help those friends and loved ones work through their own grief by pitching in and helping out.
+Whether it’s a sibling, neighbor friend, or professional service, asking others to step in is entirely appropriate.
+Often, people want to help but don’t know what to do.
+Not only will soliciting their assistance alleviate some of the pressure on you and your parent, but it will also help those friends and loved ones work through their grief by pitching in and helping out

 Though my mother was visibly grieving, she’s a private person and rarely articulated how she was feeling after my father’s death.
 I knew encouraging conversation would not only help her work through powerful emotions but, at the same time, would give me and my family a much-needed outlet to express our own grief.